 The Rise of Neo-Confucianism

-Neo-Confucianism emerged during the Tang Dynasty and was influenced by Buddhism and Daoism, despite it rejecting both these religions.
-Its emergence was largely a response to perceived foreign influences on Chinese politics and thought, and this led the Neo-Confucians, in particular its proponents Han Yu (d.
+Neo-Confucianism emerged during the Tang Dynasty (618–907 CE) and was influenced by Buddhism and Daoism, despite it rejecting both these religions.
+Its emergence was largely a response to perceived foreign influences on Chinese politics and thought.
+This led the Neo-Confucians, in particular its proponents Han Yu (d.
 824 CE), Li Ao (d.
 836 CE), and Liu Zongyuan (d.
 819 CE), to challenge the central place of Buddhism.
 Yu, Ao, and Zongyuan were the earliest Neo-Confucian thinkers who attacked the philosophy of Buddhism and wanted to produce a revival of the Confucian Way.
-Some of these thinkers, notably Yu, wanted to present the ideas of the Confucian tradition and the Confucian Way in an easy to access way for his time.
-He also emphasized the self-cultivation of the Dao.
+Some of these thinkers, notably Yu, wanted to present the ideas of the Confucian tradition and the Confucian Way in an easy-to-access manner.

-Daoist elements can be seen in the philosopher Zhou Dunyi’s (d.
-1073 CE) thought.
-Dunyi identified a Supreme Ultimate through yin (the passive, feminine principle, and tranquillity) and yang (the aggressive, masculine principle, and movement).
-It is from the interactions between the yin and yang principles that the Five Elements (fire, earth, water, metal, and wood) were created.
-To Dunyi, the forces of creation find their fullest expression in human beings who can interact with external phenomena that have been created; when this happens the distinction between good and evil emerges in his thought and conduct.
+For Dunyi, the forces of creation find their fullest expression in human beings who can interact with external phenomena that have been created.
 The superior man, or the sage, is the person who reacts to external phenomena according to the principles of humanity, propriety, righteousness, faithfulness, wisdom, and tranquillity.
-Dunyi also thought that human nature has been endowed by Heaven and is therefore fundamentally and innately good.
+Dunyi considered human nature to have been endowed by Heaven and therefore fundamentally and innately good.

 Zhu Xi’s influence was great.
-His thought gave Neo-Confucians a way to respond to the philosophical ideas of Chinese Buddhist schools such as the Tiantai or Huayan, and his commentaries became required reading for all who hoped to pass the civil service examinations.
+His thought gave Neo-Confucians a means of responding to the philosophical ideas of Chinese Buddhist schools such as the Tiantai or Huayan.
+His commentaries became required reading for all who hoped to pass the civil service examinations.
 Anyone wanting to become a Chinese scholar or official before the early twentieth century had to familiarize himself with the commentaries and texts written and collected by Zhu Xi.

 Foster, Robert.
 2014.
 Neo-Confucianism – Oxford Bibliographies.
 Available.